Music video game: Overview

 Music video games are games where there is typically some type of interactivity of the gameplay with the game's music.
 This may be where the music is generated in response to the player's actions, or where the player reacts to the beats and notes of the music.
-As the genre has gained popularity and expanded, music video games have demonstrated the ability to support a range of different styles of gameplay, making the genre itself rather diffuse.
+As the genre has gained popularity and expanded, music video games have demonstrated the ability to support a range of various styles of gameplay, making the genre itself rather diffuse.
 A game such as Rayman Legends features levels that are based on endless runners but where the player scores better by matching their actions to the musical cues, which could make this a music video game.

 Instead, it is easier to consider the sub-genres of music video games based on how the player interacts with the music in the game, of which there are four main types as described by the concepts of "matching, making, mixing, and metonymy" as described by Michael Austin, the director of the School of Music at Louisiana Tech University.
 These ideas correlate to the subgenres as described below.
 Music games may feature multiple modes; for example, Frequency is primarily a scored rhythm matching game but also includes a music mixing gameplay feature for players to make their own mixes of the available songs.

 Rhythm-matching games

 Frets on Fire, an open-source Guitar Hero clone, is an example of a rhythm-matching game.

 Rhythm-matching games or simply rhythm games require the player to respond in some fashion in time to music as it is played and shown via the game, all generally to emphasize the rhythm of the song being played.
 This may be by performing specific actions on a controller with precision timing as the note is played.
 Players are generally scored by not only hitting the right control but how precisely they hit it in time with the music.
 To improve in such games, players often begin to learn the required actions to memory as to be able to anticipate difficult sections or areas where high scoring is possible.

 The wide variety of possible player input has created a range of rhythm games, from Dance Dance Revolution where players input moves on a dance mat, Donkey Konga in which players beat on a conga drum-like controller, and the Guitar Hero series where players simulate the fingering and strumming on a guitar-shaped controller.
 This concept also extends to singing games like Karaoke Revolution, with players scored for how well they match the pitch of the vocal track.

 Rhythm games are the most dominant form of the music game genre.
 The electronic game Simon is considered the earliest example of a rhythm game, while early games that defined the rhythm-matching aspects include Dance Aerobics (1987) and PaRappa the Rapper (1996).
-More recent titles include the Guitar Hero (2005) and Rock Band (2007), Beat Saber (2019), and Friday Night Funkin’.
+More recent titles include the Guitar Hero (2005) and Rock Band (2007), Rhythm Heaven Fever (2011), Beat Saber (2019), and Friday Night Funkin'.